AdriJD/beamconv/README.md

 **contact**: adri.j.duivenvoorden@gmail.com

-Code to simulate the scanning of the CMB sky while incorporating realistic beams and scan strategies.
-This code uses a spherical harmonic representation of the beam response in I, Q, and U to generate a signal timeline that can then be binned into a map.
+Simulate the scanning of the CMB sky while incorporating realistic beams and scan strategies.

+This code uses (spin-)spherical harmonic representations of the (polarized) beam response and sky to generate simulated CMB detector signal timelines.
+Beams can be arbitrarely shaped.
+Pointing timelines can be read in or calculated on the fly.
+Optionally, the results can be binned on the sphere.

 ### Dependencies